Posts

 Image

 Here’s a relative rarity for us, we actually managed to get team photos at the WYC banquet!
 A fun end to a challenging season.
 As our 2025 trophy frame states, this was ‘ the summer where we weathered storms and adjusted our sails ’ Due to medical issues and family things, we only ended up racing in about half the number of our typical WYC races.
 This made it almost impossible to do well in any series event, because in each major series we had races that we had to score as DNC (Did Not Come).
-In actual numbers, we showed up for 25, but due to light airs this summer we only finished in 12 that were raced!
+In actual numbers, we showed up for 25, but due to light airs this summer only 12 of those races were sailed and scored!
+The other half were abandoned due to lack of wind.
+At WYC we will normally race if there is 5 knots of wind over the course, so you can tell how light it was this year.
 But it’s a show of our determination and capability that we won both of the single day regattas, the distance race Burton cup, and the windward/leeward Frostbite cup.
-And we ended up 3rd in the bitterly contested T-Series, while having to score a DNC!
-Jean asked if we actually had a trophy wall of pictures, and we sort of do.
-It’s not big enough for all of them so we just have 10...
+And we ended up 3rd in the bitterly con...

 2025 BlueJ picture showcase